 Children are encouraged to have high aspirations, to make choices and to participate fully in the opportunities that our school offers.
 We strive to ensure that children can enjoy and achieve in all aspects of school life regardless of any barriers that they may face.
 Children are regularly taught strategies to keep themselves safe.
 For example, PSHE and e-safety lessons help to educate the children in how to use their rights to have a positive influence on their own and others’ lives.
 Whether it be through choice of learning challenge, of how they record, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make their own choices.

 At West Hill we want to ensure that children understand how to show respect for themselves, for others and for the rules of the school and society.
 It is important that our children show respect for all members of their community, including these who are different to them in terms of age, needs, beliefs, ethnicity, gender, sexual orientation and culture.

 In our multi-cultural school children learn about and celebrate different cultures and faiths through RE lessons, assemblies and teaching across the curriculum.
 Opportunities to learn about the lives and beliefs of other cultures and faiths are taught through the whole school curriculum.
 Assemblies and Anti-bullying week, for example, are opportunities to address prejudice and its effects on society and individuals.

-At West Hill Primary School, we will actively challenge pupils, staff, parents, Governors or visitors who are expressing opinions contrary to fundamental British values.
+At West Hill Primary Academy, we will actively challenge pupils, staff, parents, Governors or visitors who are expressing opinions contrary to fundamental British values.